 Let’s say that you are able to practice on a daily basis for at least 30 minutes per day, how long will it take you to learn the guitar?
 The section below provides a rough outline of the stages and timeframes most guitarists will go through given they practice regularly.

 - Within the first two months (30 hours) of learning, you will be able to strum a few basic beginner guitar chords.
 Learning these chords will allow you to select from a wide range of songs to learn.
 However, in this stage, you will only be able to play simple songs that do not require complicated strumming.
 Learning how to read guitar tabs in this stage is vital in order to allow you to also learn how to play songs that require simple plucking.

-- After 3-5 years or 540 – 900 hours, you’ll be able to play almost any song you want.
+- After 3-5 years or 540 – 900 hours, you’ll be able to play almost any song you want (even some hard ones).
 However, to get to this stage you have to maintain consistency in your practice.
 Learning how to play a new song becomes easy at this stage as you have already mastered the basic and intermediate guitar techniques – such as learning how to play slide guide.
 You will also be fairly comfortable in improvising and playing licks or solos over some chord progressions.

-- After 10 – 20 years or 1800 – 3600 hours, you should be much more comfortable in improvising lead over a vast array of chord progressions.
-Your knowledge of theory will be quite advanced, however you will realize that there is still much more to learn.
-Your ear will also be much more developed and you will be able to listen to a song and have an idea already of which frets / strings should be played to replicate that sound.
+- After 10 – 20 years or 1800 – 3600 hours, you should be much more comfortable in improvising solos over a vast array of chord progressions.
+Your knowledge of theory will be quite advanced, however, you will realize that there is still much more to learn.
+Your ear will also be much more developed and you will be able to listen to a song and have an idea already of which frets/strings should be played to replicate that sound.
 To help further advance your ear training, check out these awesome ear training apps.